How we can help put things right if a financial business has made a mistake or treated you unfairly.

 Find out more about how we can award compensation for financial loss.

-Find out more about when we award compensation for non-financial loss.
+Find out more about when we award compensation for distress or inconvenience and other types of non-financial loss.

 The limits that apply

 - £355,000 for complaints referred to us on or after 1 April 2020 about acts or omissions by firms on or after 1 April 2019